JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Mar.
+30 - Apr.
+27, 2023: I taught a 5 week mini-course titled "Deep Learning and Physics" for all students and faculty at UMass Boston.
+I am planning to offer a similar, extended course in the future. ([See the flyer here][minicourse-flyer].)

 - Apr.
 1, 2023: Our paper entitled "Entropy regularized reinforcement learning using large deviation theory" was accepted for publication in [Physical Review Research][prr-link]. ([A more detailed post is pending][pending-post].)

 - Mar.
 13, 2023: We have added two new papers to the arXiv: [Bounding the Optimal Value Function in Compositional Reinforcement Learning](https://arxiv.org/abs/2303.02557) and [Compositionality and Bounds for Optimal Value Functions in Reinforcement Learning](https://arxiv.org/abs/2302.09676) exploring the use of bounds on the Q-function in deep reinforcement learning. ([A more detailed post is pending][pending-post].)